abdeoliveira/timepatrol/README.md

 :: Confirm deletion of the selected snapshot(s) above? [y/N]
 ```

-Note that all snapshot `time`s containing the user given substring `10:` were selected for deletion.
+Note that all snapshots containing the user-given substring `10:` in the `time` field
+were selected for deletion.
 I recommend you play with the other selectors.
+I
-In any case, the user will always be prompted to confirm the deletion with the `No` answer being the defaut.
+n any case, the user will always be prompted to confirm the deletion
+with the `No` answer being the defaut.

 * `toggle-keep`: Toggles between protect and unprotect snapshots.
-It accepts individul `ID`, ranges and selectors as the `delete` command above.
+It accepts an individul `ID`, list of `ID`s, ranges and selectors similar to the
+`delete` command above.

-* `rollback`: Rollsback the installation to a previous snapshot state.
+* `rollback`: rolls back the installation to a previous, selected snapshot state.
+Some notes:

-Some notes: (i) rollback to a snapshot whose kernel is different from the
+(i) rollback to a snapshot whose kernel is different from the
 running kernel is not allowed (the script will ABORT).
 You must adjust the current kernel (downgrade/upgrade), then
-reboot (so it is loaded after upgrade/downgrade), then try to rollback.
+reboot (so it is loaded), then try to rollback.

 (ii) Plese read the recommendation regarding the `/etc/fstab` file before rollback.

-(iii) If you are on Arch and uses the shipped pacman pre-hook, read the `Troubleshooting` section.
+(iii) If you are on Arch and uses the shipped pacman pre-hook,
+read the `Troubleshooting` section.

 ## Bash completion